 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-To boost the economy, the government created the Investment Partnerships Program (Programa de Parcerias de Investimentos – PPI), which was initiated to increase the contribution of private capital to infrastructure projects in Brazil.
+The Brazilian government continues to manage a number of programs that directly promote the development and construction of a wide variety of projects.
+In 2016, the government created the Investment Partnerships Program (Programa de Parcerias de Investimentos – PPI), which aims to increase private capital in infrastructure projects in Brazil.
 The purpose of the PPI is to expand and strengthen the relationship between the state and the private sector through partnership contracts (including concessions, public-private partnerships, permissions or leasing of public assets, and any other public-private arrangements that have a similar legal structure), enabling business opportunities and helping Brazil to resume growth.
+Another federal project is the low-income housing project “Casa Verde e Amarela” (formerly known as “Minha Casa Minha Vida”), a program launched in 2009 that has undertaken the development of 6 million housing units in the last 10 years, with more than 4 million already complete.
+In August 2021, though, the local press informed that the program may soon be halted due to a decrease in funding.

 Limitations on Selling U.S. Products and Services

-To justify these costs, Brazilian clients prefer to work with firms that have certain expertise that is normally not available from a local architectural firm.
-This option works for U.S. firms looking to do business in Brazil over the long term, as starting a business in Brazil and obtaining the necessary approvals to do architectural work in the country is not a short-term process.
+Brazilian clients prefer to work with firms that have certain expertise that is normally not available on the domestic market to justify the typically higher cost of hiring foreign firms.
+This option works for U.S. firms looking to do business in Brazil over the long term, as starting a business in Brazil and obtaining the necessary approvals to do architectural work in the country is rarely a quick and easy process.

 Import Requirements & Documentation

-Opening a branch of a foreign company in Brazil is slightly more complicated.
+Opening a branch of a foreign company in Brazil can be a complicated process.
 This requires specific authorization from the Brazilian Ministry of Economy.
 A foreign company that wishes to install a local branch in Brazil will have to send a formal request to the ministry where the National Department of Trade Registration, known as DNRC, will evaluate the request.

 It is important to emphasize that all companies formed in Brazil need a unique physical address.
 A virtual address is not accepted as a fiscal address.
 For operations where there are several companies registered at the same office address, it is common to specify which room each company is registered to, as this makes each address unique for fiscal purposes.